-Why Is Doppler Scan Done During Pregnancy
+Why is a Doppler Scan Done During Pregnancy?

 Generally, women need two basic ultrasound scans during their pregnancy.
-The first one is during the first trimester to look for the number of babies, check for the baby’s heartbeat, to determine the baby’s growth and predict a due date.
+The first one is during the first trimester to look for the number of babies, check for the baby’s heartbeat, to determine the baby’s growth, and predict a due date.
 The second scan is done in the second trimester to check for physical abnormalities and confirm that the baby is developing normally.

 If the doctor finds any anomaly during these scans, a Doppler scan is done for further investigation.
-Dopplers are often used to check the placental blood flow, the foetal umbilical blood flow, and blood flow in the heart and brain to ensure it is normal.
+Dopplers are often used to check the placental blood flow, the foetal umbilical blood flow, and blood flow in the heart and brain to ensure everything is normal.
 If any restriction to the flow is detected, the doctors can determine if it is caused by a restricted blood vessel, sickle cell anaemia or RH sensitisation.

 Restricted blood flow in the foetus can cause lower birth weight, impaired development, reduced size, etc. A special type of Doppler ultrasound called a Transcranial Doppler is used to evaluate the risk of stroke in babies with sickle cell anaemia.
 Doppler scans are also recommended in conditions such as:

 - The mother has a low or high body mass index (BMI)